How to Use

 2. To use, simply insert the app ID of the game you are playing and use it with a branch check/if statement.

-Open DLC Store Page:
+Open DLC Store Page(With Checkout):

 1. This node allows you to open the store page for DLC, enabling users to purchase it through Steam's in-game overlay.